 Highlands Bluebirds boys basketball sophomore guard Will Herald and the rest of the players and coaches came back to Fort Thomas on Sunday just one day after the Bluebirds won the first Sweet 16 State Tournament crown in school history.

-But Herald later ventured down to Longboat Key just south of the Tampa-Saint Petersburg area for Spring Break.
+But Herald later ventured down to Longboat Key just south of the Tampa-Saint Petersburg (Florda) area for Spring Break.
 Days after the four wins at Rupp Arena in Lexington, Highlands Head Coach Kevin Listerman, Herald and even junior forward Oliver Harris agreed the idea they're state champions may slowly sink in.

 "I still can't get my mind around what happened," Herald said.
 "I remember as a kid just thinking about how we'll have a chance to win the region title one day and we did that this year.
 Going into the state tournament, I had some thoughts about how if we could win the state tournament, that would just make my day.
 I just want to thank God for getting the chance to even play there."

 Highlands finished 30-4 winning 21 straight to bring home the crown.
 The Bluebirds not only made it to the last day of the postseason for the first time since 1997, they won 30 games besting the 28 wins from last year's team that lost 59-54 in the 9th Region championship game to Covington Catholic.

 Listerman finished his eighth season as the head coach of the Bluebirds.
 Highlands made the region tournament in his first season in 2014, but did not go back to the region tournament again until 2019.
 The 2019 team lost to Cooper in the first round of the region tournament.